svenzok/3F-FRET/README.md

   - Curve Fitting Toolbox

 # Copyright and Software License
-Copyright (c) SFB1101, ZMPB and IPTC, University of Tübingen, Tübingen The scripts in 3F-FRET are licensed under the [GNU GPL](https://www.gnu.org/licenses/)
+Copyright (c) SFB1101, ZMPB and IPTC, University of Tübingen, Tübingen.
+The scripts in 3F-FRET are licensed under the [GNU GPL](https://www.gnu.org/licenses/)

 # How to cite 3F-FRET